rbenna1/ferriskey/README.md

 ### API (Rust)

-This FerrisKey API is structured according to hexagonal architecture principles:
+The FerrisKey API is structured according to hexagonal architecture principles:

 - **Domain**: Contains business entities and core logic
 - **Application**: Coordinates workflows between the domain and adapters.